 How Does Team Leasing Work?

 First of all, you realize that you have to hire people with suitable engineering expertise.
 Then, you research countries that have the biggest IT talent pool and analyze local labor markets.
-After that, choose a provider that will help you offshore leased staff and has the most attractive offer.
+After that, you choose a provider that will help you offshore leased staff and has the most attractive offer.
 Finally, you sign a contract and receive the leased staff.

 Although it seems like a win-win scenario, the odds are you will struggle to end your cooperation with the leasing vendor.
 Not only does this process require a lot of paperwork and negotiations to transfer ownership rights to you but also it will be more expensive because of the fees to buy out your leased developers and officially employ them.